gcharang/KomodoPlatform-wiki/barterDEX-Whitepaper-v2.md

 ## Transaction Confirmations

-Since barterDEX is trading real coins and not just updating an internal database (or a proxy tokens account balance for proxy DEX), both sides need to wait for coin confirmations to the level they are comfortable.
+Since barterDEX is trading real coins and not just updating an internal database (or a proxy tokens account balance for a proxy DEX), both sides need to wait for coin confirmations to the level they are comfortable.
 Since the payments sent on one chain won't be reorganized if the other chain does, it is important to have enough confirmations for the size of the trade being done.
 In order to enable this, there is a `setconfirms` API call that can be called for each coin.
 This needs to be done before the atomic swap is started as the current `numconfirms` for the coin will be sent to the other side and the larger of alice or bob's `numconfirms` will be used.
 There is also a `maxconfirms` value to prevent one side from specifying something crazy like 100 BTC confirms!

 ## Zero Transaction Confirmations